Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

-In an earlier work~\cite{MillerS:self-testing:2013}, the present authors characterized the class of all binary XOR games that are strong self-tests.
-The characterization is used critically in the current work.
-While the Vazirani-Vidick protocol for key distribution protocol uses a specific game, the analysis remains valid for a much broader class of games, such as those "randomness generating" games defined in~\cite{CoudronVY:2013}, as pointed out to us by Vidick~\cite{Vidick:PC}.
+\commentout{We note that while the Vazirani-Vidick protocol for key distribution protocol uses a specific game, the analysis remains valid for a much broader class of games, such as the "randomness generating" games defined in~\cite{CoudronVY:2013}, as pointed out to us by Vidick~\cite{Vidick:PC}.
 Since all strong self-testing binary XOR games are randomness generating, the class of games allowed for untrusted-device key distribution is broader in~\cite{Vazirani:fully} than ours.
-The class of games allowed in~\cite{Vazirani:dice} require more special properties and the class of games allowed there appear to be incomparable with ours.
-Note that it is not clear if this latter comparison is meaningful as our protocol achieves several additional features not in~\cite{Vazirani:dice}.
+The class of games allowed in~\cite{Vazirani:dice} require more special properties, and the class of games allowed there appear to be incomparable with ours.
+Note that it is not clear if this latter comparison is meaningful as our protocol achieves several additional features not in~\cite{Vazirani:dice}.}

-\item{\bf Noise model.} We now move to more technical discussions, starting with the noise model.
-Different implementation approaches may have their own appropriate model of noise.
-In this work as in~\cite{CSW14}, we model noise in a ``black-box'' manner, quantifying noise in terms of deviations of the implementation from an ideal implementation.
-More specifically, fix two implementations $\Pi$ and $\tilde\Pi$, run on the same input state $\rho$.
-Consider the two stochastic processes of input-output pairs